I’m so excited to share this triangle shawl crochet pattern with you!

 - Read pattern instructions carefully before beginning to make sure you understand everything.
 It might save you hours!

 - Make a swatch that measure at least 10 x 10 cm / 4 x 4 inches using the stitch the gauge is given for.
 If your swatch matches the gauge, you’re good to go.
 If the gauge is wrong, you might need to change your hook.
-Go up in crochet hook size if your stitches are smaller & go down in crochet hook size if your stitches are bigger (more details).
+Go up in crochet hook size if your stitches are smaller & go down in crochet hook size if your stitches are bigger.
+Learn more about testing gauge.

-- Check yarn info if you want to find an alternative or test your yarn against the gauge (more details).
+- Check yarn info if you want to find an alternative or test your yarn against the gauge.
+Learn more about substituting yarn.

 - This pattern is written for 1 size, however size adjustments are suggested under the heading “Size & Measurements”.